OSGi Working Group Charter

 - Each Strategic Member of the working group has a seat on the Steering Committee.

-- At least one seat is allocated to Participant Members.
+- Two seats are allocated to Participant Members.
 Additional seats may be added by a super-majority resolution of the Steering Committee.
 Participant Member seats are elected following the Eclipse Foundation "Single Transferable Vote", as defined in the Eclipse Foundation Bylaws.

-- At least one seat is allocated to Committer Members.
+- One seat is allocated to Committer Members.
 Additional seats may be added by a super-majority resolution of the Steering Committee.
 Committer Member seats are elected following the Eclipse "Single Transferable Vote", as defined in the Eclipse Foundation Bylaws.

 The Steering Committee meets at least twice a year.